Teknicallity/Tubarr/README.md

 - Multiple content entry selection with actions
 - A visible settings page
+- Yt-dlp cookie detector.
+Currently, if there is a file `ccokies.txt` under config/ytdlp, it will be passed to yt-dlp as the YouTube cookies.

 ## Development
 1. Make sure python 3.11 and pip are installed